Welcome to PEDRA

 4) Perform autofit.
 The process will return the last successful fit iteration.

-5) Perform user controlled iterative fit to obtain and verify fit convergence.
+5) Perform, if necessary, user controlled iterative fit to obtain and verify fit convergence.

 5) Continue with user iterative fit process until convergence is achieved (i.e. hold and release parameters observing fit, fit residuals and parameter error).

-7) Once data files are fit, display results on an overlay plot with either the frequency (time constant) or resistance as the x-axis.
+7) Once data files are fit, display results as overlay plots with either the frequency (time constant) or resistance as the x-axis.

 8) Use the extensive capability of IGOR PRO to create publication quality graphs.